FlatFilers/angular-adapter/README.md

 ### More advanced use-case example

 This is an example showcase all of the other additional (and optional) `@Output()` methods you could subscribe to.

+We're also showcasing how you can **style** your flatfile-button as well!

 Notice we're using all the Params interface (`InitParams` | `LaunchParams` etc to strongly type our Output method return values).